tofuutils/tenv/README.md

 String (Default: https://api.github.com/repos/gruntwork-io/terragrunt/releases)

-URL to install Terragrunt, when TG_REMOTE differ from its default value, TG_INSTALL_MODE is set to "direct" (assume an artifact proxy usage, however releases listing continue to use API).
+URL to install Terragrunt, when TG_REMOTE differ from its default value, TG_INSTALL_MODE is set to "direct" and TG_LIST_MODE is set to "html" (assume an artifact proxy usage).

 `tenv tg` subcommands `detect`, `install`, `list-remote` and `use` support a `--remote-url`, `-u` flag version.